nat-n/poethepoet/README.rst

 ✅  Tasks can be defined as a sequence of other tasks

+✅  Works with .env files

-✅  Can also be configured to execute tasks with any virtualenv (not just poetry)
+✅  Can also be configured to execute tasks with any virtualenv or none (not just poetry)

 Installation